Skip to content

 No. Teamed acts as the employer of record in Maine from day one.
 You don't form a Maine entity, don't register as a foreign corporation for payroll-only purposes, and don't navigate Maine Revenue Services setup directly.

-The EOR model is the right hire-in-Maine answer for most companies building a team of fewer than 8 to 10 Maine employees.
+The Employer of Record model is the right hire-in-Maine answer for most companies building a team of fewer than 8 to 10 Maine employees.
 At that scale the cost of a registered US subsidiary, state registration, separate payroll, and compliance overhead exceeds the EOR fee by a meaningful margin.

 When the numbers flip, Teamed tells you.
 That's not a sales pitch; it's the graduation model.
 The Crossover Calculator shows you the exact salary total and headcount where entity formation pays off.
 Your account isn't at risk when we point you toward your own entity, it's the model.

 Teamed handles Maine-specific compliance automatically: CPI-updated minimum wage, PFML contributions (Maine's paid leave benefits started 1 May 2026 for large employers), UI filings via ReEmployME, and state income tax withholding filed on Form 941ME with Maine Revenue Services.
-Your named specialist monitors the compliance calendar.
+Your Teamed employment specialist monitors the compliance calendar.

 Statutory costs pass through at cost, itemised on every invoice.
-No markup on the UI contributions, no hidden margin in the PFML line. $599 per employee per month flat, Zero FX whatever currency you pay in.
+No margin on the UI contributions, no added margin in the PFML line. from $599 per employee per month flat, Zero FX whatever currency you pay in.

 Teamed pricing, Maine

 Salaries, Maine income tax withholding, PFML contributions, and UI filings pass through at cost, itemised on every invoice.
-No setup fee, no exit fee, no FX markup.
-Zero FX means $599 stays $599 whether you pay in USD, GBP, EUR, or AUD.
+No setup fee, no exit fee, no FX margin.
+Zero FX means from $599 stays from $599 whether you pay in USD, GBP, EUR, or AUD.

-Your named in-house payroll specialist handles Maine compliance and is reachable by phone or email, not a bot.
+Your Teamed payroll specialist handles Maine compliance and is reachable by phone or email, an actual person, not a chatbot or a pooled queue.
 If the CPI-indexed minimum wage moves again in January 2027, your payroll updates automatically.

 A note from Tom Price-Daniel